EnjoyFailure/MedKCoT/README.md

 # MedKCoT

-This is the official github repository for the paper "A Knowledge-Guided LVLM Framework for Chain-of-Thought Generation in Medical Visual Question Answering".
+This is the official github repository for the paper "MedKCoT".

 We present the source code.